 The use of sealants at trim and panel end lap conditions is pretty consistent across manufacturers; however, the similarities often stop there.
 Based on panel designs, some wall and roof panels require a continuous sealant bead to be placed during installation while other profiles do not.

 The same holds for the clips frequently used for standing seam roof systems.
 Some manufacturers designed their system, so the sealant isn’t necessary on the actual clip while it's the expectation for others.
 The additional cost of the sealant is worth considering when deciding between suppliers, but the extra labor is often the more significant issue of the two.

 We discussed using on-site roll forming to avoid panel end lap conditions earlier.
 If on-site manufacturing isn’t an option, you typically have some options when placing your order that will make it much easier (and quicker!) for your crews to install a panel end lap.

 Requesting lapped panels to be produced with panel notching, swedging and pre-formed holes can be a lifesaver for both crew efficiency and long-term performance.

 In today’s labor starved market, streamlined approaches carry significant benefits.
 What labor-saving tips have we missed?
 Contact us or share your thoughts in the comments below.

 About McElroy Metal

 Since 1963, McElroy Metal has served the construction industry with quality products and excellent customer service.
-The family-owned components manufacturer is headquartered in Bossier City, La., and has 13 manufacturing facilities across the United States.
+The employee-owned components manufacturer is headquartered in Bossier City, La., and has 14 manufacturing facilities across the United States.
 Quality, service and performance have been the cornerstone of McElroy Metal’s business philosophy and have contributed to the success of the company through the years.
 As a preferred service provider, these values will continue to be at the forefront of McElroy Metal’s model along with a strong focus on the customer.